bagdemir/propane/README.md

 - Annotate your Java classes with configuration management annotations.
 - Define your configurations for each context for a particular application.

-and then the Propane enables the configuration set for a given context.
+and then  Propane enables the configuration set in applications for this given context.

-A context may be region, environment, or a custom context defined by you.
-For instance, if your service is running in the US region and in the development environment, Propane enables the configurations for the US region and the development environment.
+A context may be a region, an environment, or a custom context just defined by you.
+For instance, if your service is running in the US region and in the dev environment, Propane enables the configurations for Development + US in those applications running in US and dev environment.

 ## Usage